 8 Mercury engines at 9.9, 20, 50, 60, 75, and 90-hp

 |Deck Warranty Extended||Limited Lifetime|

 Sun Tracker is part of the Bass Pro Group and has been making pontoons since 1983.
 Its boats feature some neat construction features worth taking a glance at.

 Construction.
-Sun Tracker pontoons are cylindrical, welded chambered and air filled; the latter is of interest as the craft ages.
+Sun Tracker pontoons are cylindrical, welded chambered and air-filled; the latter is of interest as the craft ages.
 Any holes or leaks can be TIG (tungsten inert gas) welded, and makes a new hull, essentially.
 No foam to worry about.
 The pontoon shape makes Sun Trackers ride higher, as well.

 The decks are fastened to the pontoons via full-length M-shaped brackets (which are welded to the pontoons; two to each pontoon) to which full width Z-shaped cross members are bolted and to which the deck is then fastened (think of it as joists in a home’s construction).
-They also use coated TEK-brand fasteners to attach the floor and Z bars; these friction-weld as they are tightened.
+They also use coated TEK-brand fasteners to attach the floor and Z bars; this friction-weld as they are tightened.

 There’s quite a bit more but I consider those to be some of the high points of Sun Tracker’s construction methods.